sai-sruthi/Cloud-Provision-Workshop/README.md

 * 10. What differences did you observe between the two cloud provider apis you tried?

+    The difference between the two key providers is that in AWS EC2 the rest api create call needed few different parameters and the, but hd multiple options of images.
+The Digital Ocean had limited set of images.

 ### Complete provisioning workshop

 Steps in Provision Workshop:

-Please find the steps output in the images below the code for the same can be found in the notebook uploaded in the github in Digital Ocean Folder
+Please find the steps output in the images below. <br> The code and Workshop.md file to describe for the same can be found in the notebook uploaded in the github in Digital Ocean Folder

 * 1. List Regions
 ![provision1](resources_imgs/provision1.png)